-There are two primary eye shapes:
+There are three eye shapes:

 The Almond Eye – You have an Almond eye shape if you CAN’T see the white above or below the iris because the eye lids cover part of the iris.

 The Round Eye – You have a Round eye shape if you can see the white of your eyes either above or below your iris (or both).

 The Monolid Eye – You have Monolid eyes if the skin of your upper eyelids covers the inner parts of your eyes so that there are no folds dividing your eyelids into two parts.
 This eye shape is most common in people of Asian descent.

 In addition to your eye shape, there are characteristics that impact the eye’s appearance.
 These include:

 Hooded – You have Hooded eyes if you cannot see a crease between your eye lid and your upper lid.
 This is because the upper lid is covering all or part of your eye lid.
 People can be born with Hooded eyes or the eyes can become hooded over time due to aging.